lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 Multiple select uses tags to display selected options.

-:::demo Set `multiple` attribute for `el-select` to enable multiple mode.
+:::demo Set `multiple` attribute for `lx-select` to enable multiple mode.
 In this case, the value of `v-model` will be an array of selected options.
 By default the selected options will be displayed as Tags.
 You can collapse them to a text by using `collapse-tags` attribute.
 ```html
 <template>
   <lx-select v-model="value1" multiple placeholder="Select">